rgbayrak/rgbayrak.github.io/_pages/about.md

 I was advised by and presently collaborate with Prof. [Catie Chang](https://engineering.vanderbilt.edu/bio/?pid=catie-chang).

-I am an active member and previously served in leadership positions in several open science initiatives and communities, including the Organization for Human Brain Mapping's [Open Science Special Interest Group](https://ossig.netlify.app), [PhysioPy](https://github.com/physiopy), and [BrainHack School](https://school-brainhack.github.io/).
+I am the founder of [BrainHack Vanderbilt](brainhack-vandy.github.io).
+Additionally, I serve as active member or previously served in leadership positions in several open science initiatives and communities, including the Organization for Human Brain Mapping's [Open Science Special Interest Group](https://ossig.netlify.app), [PhysioPy](https://github.com/physiopy), and [BrainHack School](https://school-brainhack.github.io/).
 My work is deeply influenced by and incorporates best practices in [reproducible research](https://ttw-rtd.readthedocs.io/en/latest/reproducible-research/reproducible-research.html) and [open science](https://en.wikipedia.org/wiki/Open_science).

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.